 If set to 'on', when listing completions, Readline displays the common prefix of the set of possible completions using a different color.
 The color definitions are taken from the value of the LS_COLORS environment variable.
+If there is a color definition in LS_COLORS for the custom suffix 'readline-colored-completion-prefix', Readline uses this color for the common prefix instead of its default.
 The default is 'off'.